 - Identify a support network.
-Who can be trusted to help in carrying out the plan?
-It is helpful to have someone to check-in with on a regular basis.
+Who can be trusted to help carry out your plan?
+It is helpful to have someone to check in with on a regular basis.

 - Develop a code word to use with the support person.
 A code word could help the support person know when assistance is needed from the police.

-- Packing an overnight bag and leaving it at a friends house or in a place where the batterer will not find it is an option if it is not safe to return home.
+- Packing an overnight bag and leaving it at a friend’s house or in a place where the abuser will not find it is an option if it is not safe to return home.
 Again, safety is the first priority.